 On the other hand, love in Korea is an enduring experience with a slew of different love-oriented special occasions to remind those celebrating how important it is to express appreciation and spread the love!

 Read on to learn about a few of Korea’s holidays devoted to love (or lack thereof).
+This article uses some Hangul, the Korean alphabet.
+If you can’t read Korean it is possible to learn Hangul in just ninety minutes, so what are you waiting for?

 Black Day in Korea – April 14